robotman2412/pax-graphics/docs/supported-platforms.md

 ## Unsupported: ESP8266
-The ESP8266 is technically powerful enough to run PAX, but PAX supports ESP-IDF and the ESP8266 does not.
+The ESP8266 is technically powerful enough to run PAX, but PAX supports ESP-IDF and the ESP8266 does not use ESP-IDF.
 With enough requests, I could theoretically add support for ESP8266.

-## Unsupported: Arduino Uno/Nano
+## Unsupported: Arduino SDK
-Arduino Uno and Arduino Nano, specifically the AVR-based ones.
+The Arduino SDK is unsupported because its build system is too limiting.
-This is because they do not have enough memory to support PAX.
+Thing the Arduino build system can't do include setting include directories, explicitly listing source files to compile (Arduino builds all .c and .cpp files without any further consideration), and more.
-And although speed isn't technically preventing it, the AVR arduinos are usually about 16MHz, which is quite slow for software rendering.
+This is just barely limiting enough that the effort of porting to Arduino is not worth it to me.